A Guide to Dress Pant Breaks: The 4 Options To Choose From

 3. Half Break Pants

 As we move down the list towards the more conservative side of the spectrum, we arrive at the half break.
+You might also hear this referred to as a medium break.
 While it won’t earn you points from dandy modernists, it also won’t ruffle traditionalist feathers either.
-Sometimes, that’s exactly what certain offices, clients and occasions need – a flexible option that works in all contexts.
+Sometimes, that’s exactly what certain offices, clients and occasions need – a classic option that works in all contexts.

 How It Looks

-The hem of your pants with a half break should sit ½ – ¾” of the way down past the point where your pants first meet your shoes, allowing for a slight horizontal fold to make contact with the front of your shoes.
+The hem of your pants with a half break should sit ½ – ¾” of the way down past the point where your pants first meet your shoes.
+This allows for a slight horizontal fold to make contact with the front of your shoes, creating the break.

 The Pant Cut

-Given its versatility, the half break look can work with both slimmer pants and those that are less tapered and more straight leg.
+Given its versatility, the half break look can work with most pant fits, from slim to straight and even relaxed.
 Men who are shorter will benefit in particular from a combination of a slimmer fit and the slightly longer length, which can help create an elongating visual effect.

 Get the fit right on the rest of the pants (we always suggest going custom) and a half break will look clean, polished and classically well-dressed on just about everyone.